Anemone95/uger_koc_mangrove/README.md

 ## An Empirical Assessment of Machine Learning Approaches for Triaging Reports of a Java Static Analysis Tool
-###Ugur Koc, Shiyi Wei, Jeffrey Foster, Marine Carpuat and Adam   Porter
+###Ugur Koc, Shiyi Wei, Jeffrey Foster, Marine Carpuat, and Adam Porter

 ## Directories